-The Agrowaste project is coordinated by Holmer Savastano Jr. at the University of São Paulo's Animal Science & Food Engineering School (FZEA-USP) in Pirassununga, Brazil.
+The Agrowaste project is coordinated by Holmer Savastano Junior, a Full Professor at the University of São Paulo’s Animal Science Food Engineering School (FZEA-USP) in Pirassununga, Brazil.

 “We developed two lines of research: one with inorganic matrix composites, exploring the addition of biomass fly ash and biomass fibers to the Portland cement matrix for the production of flat or corrugated fiber cement board; the other with organic matrix composites, exploring the use of plant resin-bound biomass fibers and particles for the production of board for packaging, pallets and furniture,” said Savastano.